salesforce/themify/README.md

 and so on..

 As you see, you can pass any CSS property, including pseudo classes.
-The following SASS map represent the pseudo key and his actual value:
+The following SASS map details the pseudo class keys and their values:

 ```sass
 $PSEUDO_CLASSES: (